 God, it should be sufficient to be married to an incredible guy.
 God, it should be sufficient to have healthy children.
 God, it should be sufficient to actually enjoy the work that we do.

-every day - in their midst.
+Unfortunately, it's not.
+It wasn't sufficient for the Israelites to witness those amazing incredible miracles that God did every day - in their midst.
 No, the same morning that manna appeared for breakfast, Moses goes up to the mountain top to actually converse with God and at the foot of the mountain the Israelites are dancing around praising the likes of a golden calf.

-appeared everyday ready to eat in the fridge that I wouldn't ever doubt God again.
+Every day God was among them performing miracle after miracle and still they threw it right back at him.
+I look back and often think how could they miss it?
+I like to tell myself that if I didn't have to cook and food just appeared everyday ready to eat in the fridge that I wouldn't ever doubt God again.
 But then reality hits and I know that I'm just the same as the Israelites.
 I've been reading Philip Yancey's Disappointment with God this week and I see that there are circumstances in my life where I've pretty much given up on God.
 There are some things that I'm still hopeful about - my kids, my mariage, our work.
 In these things I see God working and I have hope.

 But there are other places and other situations that I used to pray about a lot that I don't even pray about any more.
 I think I've in a way resigned myself that this is the way things are and that's the way things will always be for those situations.
 Even though I know that God is way bigger than any of these problems and that in a word any one of those situations could be healed and more amazing than I could imagine, deep down I think I've just about given up.